mykelalvis/FT/Traveller/WORKING/Mongoose/Adventure Class Ships.md

 routes, the Maru is popular with its captains.
 It combines a large cargo hold with good jump range and is very powerfully armed for a merchant.
-Five triple turrets are capable of defeating most small- time pirates however, perversely enough, they also
+Five triple turrets are capable of defeating most small-time pirates however, perversely enough, they also

 make the Maru a potent choice for corsairs.
 Beyond